markbosire/Practice-Questions-GCP-ACE/README.md

 ### You created a Google Cloud Platform project with an App Engine application inside the project.
 You initially configured the application to be served from the us-central region.
 Now you want the application to be served from the asia-northeast1 region.
 What should you do?

-- [ ] Change the default region property setting in the e isting GCP project to asia-northeast1.
+- [ ] Change the default region property setting in the existing GCP project to asia-northeast1.
-- [ ] Change the region property setting in the e isting App Engine application from us-central to asia-northeast1.
+- [ ] Change the region property setting in the existing App Engine application from us-central to asia-northeast1.
-- [ ] Create a second App Engine application in the e isting GCP project and specify asia-northeast1 as the region to serve your application.
+- [ ] Create a second App Engine application in the existing GCP project and specify asia-northeast1 as the region to serve your application.
 - [ ] Create a new GCP project and create an App Engine application inside this new project.
 Specify asia-northeast1 as the region to serve your application.

 **[⬆ Back to Top](#table-of-contents)**